Tensor Contraction Processor: The first future-proof AI chip architecture

 Note: The multicast data is delivered through the fetch network router, but that is not shown in this simplified illustration.

 In the example above, we show how TCP architecture computes a common tensor contraction used in multi-headed attention: QK ᵀ.
-This computation is a core part of transformer models, where we are finding the dot product of the Query vector and all the Key vectors in order to generate a matrix of the attention scores between each pair of the input tokens.
+This computation is a core part of transformer models, where we find the dot product of the Query vector and all the Key vectors in order to generate a matrix of the attention scores between each pair of the input tokens.

 QK ᵀ can also be expressed in einsum notation (a common way to concisely express tensor operations): It is hqd, hkd->hqk, where h stands for the number of heads, q and k stand for Query and Key tensors, and d stands for dimension size of each head.
 The contraction operates in parallel along the h axis, with contraction occurring on the d axis.